MathEDU: Feedback Generation on Problem-Solving Processes for Mathematical Learning Support: Grading Problem-Solving Processes

-We employ LoRA to fine-tune an LLM.\footnote{The details of methods are reported in Appendix~\ref{sec:method_equations}.} Three fine-tuning settings are explored.
+Three fine-tuning settings are explored.
 In single-task training, separate models were fine-tuned for each of the three subtasks.
 In multi-task training, a single model was trained on data annotated for all three subtasks, using distinct prompts to guide the model in performing specific tasks.
 End-to-end training required the model to sequentially analyze the problem statement and evaluate the student's answer, providing a complete assessment without dividing the tasks explicitly.